Gothenburg and surroundings

 Trädgårdsföreningen, Slussgatan 1, 411 06 Göteborg

-We start off at Gunnebo House and Gardens.
-Gunnebo is about 20 minutes by car from inner city Gothenburg.
-After we park, we walk up the magnificent slope leading to the house and its gardens.
-Gunnebo is a neoclassical mansion with a terraced French garden and a large reconstructed kitchen garden.
-An English landscape park surrounds it all.
-It's as impressive as it sounds.
-We stroll around the pretty paths and let all the beauty sink in.
-An orangery is currently being rebuilt in its original location and will be inaugurated in August 2022.
-We have to content ourselves with following the work from a distance.
-A guided tour of the castle sounds enticing and when we hear the story of John Hall, the place and its history become even more alive to us.
-John Hall built Gunnebo as a summer residence.
-At the end of the 18th century he was one of the richest men in Sweden.
-After a deep dive into history, we feel like some refreshments, and we’ve heard good reviews of both the café and the restaurant.
-As we sit there enjoying our coffee, we talk about the short car journey to Gothenburg city centre we’ll soon be making, a journey that in John Hall's time was made by horse and carriage, taking considerably longer than the less than half hour we have ahead of us.
+We start the day at Gunnebo House & Gardens.
+Gunnebo is about 20 minutes by car from the centre of Gothenburg.
+After we’ve parked we walk up the grand path leading up the slope to the House and its gardens.
+Gunnebo is a neoclassical villa with a terraced French garden and large restored kitchen garden.
+Everything is surrounded by an English landcape park.
+Majestic isn’t the word for it!
+We walk along the lovely paths feeling impressed by the whole thing, including an orangery which has recently been rebuilt in its original position.
+A guided tour of the house beckons and when we get to hear the story of John Hall the place and its history comes even more alive for us.
+John Hall, who at the end of the 18th century was one of Sweden’s richest men, had Gunnebo built as his summer residence.
+After a deep dive into history we’re ready for a fika and we’ve heard good things about both the cafe and the restaurant.
+While we’re sitting enjoying our food we talk about the short car journey we’re about to make back into the centre of Gothenburg, a journey that in John Hall’s time was done with horse and carriage and took a lot longer than the just over 20 minutes we have ahead of us.

 DAY 3

-Day three promises unique havens along a pretty circular walk and an award winning manor house garden.
+Day three brings us unique gems along a pretty walking trail and an award winning manor house garden.

 Växtrum i Lerum, Aspenäsvägen 12, 443 30 Lerum, Sverige